 We will collect flood-damaged household items, including furniture, beds, carpet, curtains, clothing etc.

-We won’t collect silt, green waste or gas bottles.
+We won’t collect silt, spoiled food, green waste or gas bottles.

 We will collect all household items that have been damaged by Cyclone Gabrielle.